ariok/BWWalkthrough/README.md

 pod “BWWalkthrough”
 ```

 ### Manually

-Include the `BWWalkthroughViewController.swift` and the `BWWalkthroughPageViewController.swift` files into your project.
+Include the `Pod/Classes/BWWalkthroughViewController.swift` and the `Pod/Classes/BWWalkthroughPageViewController.swift` files into your project.

 ## How to use it?

 #### Define the Master

 Add a new controller to the Storyboard and set its class as **BWWalkthroughViewController**.
 This is the Master controller where every page will be attached.

 Here you can add all the elements that have to be visible in all the Pages.

 There are 4 prebuilt IBOutlets that you can attach to your elements to obtain some standard behaviours: UIPageControl (**pageControl**), UIButton to close/skip the walkthrough (**closeButton**) and UIButtons to navigate to the next and the previous page (**nextButton**, **prevButton**).
 You can take advantage of these IBOutlets just creating your UI elements and connecting them with the outlets of the Master controller.

 #### Define the Pages

 Add a new controller to the Storyboard and set it has **BWWalkthroughPageViewController**.
 Define your views as you prefer.

 #### Attach Pages to the Master

 Here is an example that shows how to create a walkthrough reading data from a dedicated Storyboard:

         // Get view controllers and build the walkthrough
         let stb = UIStoryboard(name: "Walkthrough", bundle: nil)